pt-ipv-estgl-lab/stakeholders-tpsi/README.md

 Create a virtual environment and activate it:

 - python -m venv .venv # Create virtual environment
-- .venv/Scripts/activate # Activate virtual environment
+- .venv\Scripts\activate # Activate virtual environment

 Install the required dependencies from the `requirements.txt` file:

 - pip install -r requirements.txt

+Update pip in the virtual environment by running the following command:

+- python -m pip install --upgrade pip

 Open the project folder in VS Code by running:

 - code .

-In VS Code, open the Command Palette (Ctrl+Shift+P) and select:

-- the virtual environment in your project folder that starts with ./.venv or .\.venv

-Update pip in the virtual environment by running the following command:

-- python -m pip install --upgrade pip

-Install Django in the virtual environment by running the following command:

-- python -m pip install django

-Install Pillow in the virtual environment by running the following command:

-- python -m pip install Pillow

 ### Perform Migrations